Yukesh432/transformer-model/readme.md

 After pretraining on diverse set of data, the base model represents the features encoded as an n-dim embeddings in feature space.
 We use this model keeping in mind that it has learned some structures present in its training data.
 Now to use this model on **downstream task** as per our requirement, we further need to train that base model on individual or multiple task to get a **Finetuned Model**, and the process involved in retraining the base model to finetuned model is called **Finetuning**.

+In case of deep neural network based architecture, the idea of pretraining and finetuning was achieved by  .......in la19xx.
+Theen researcher began to explore the idea of differnt finetuning techniques a for neural network models like CNN, lstm, seq-to-seq model, transformer, etc. Different method of ffinetuning is thre and in case of currrent scenario of dealing with Large Language models, different adaptors have been proposed and tried out.
+Each have their own benefits and downsides.
+All are made to re-train the neurak network to adapt to some other task, therby using differnt **adaptors**.

+But todays State-of the art methods for finetuning the model for specific task have not been made greatly due to the major problem of transfer learning and maily continual setting, the problem of **Catastrophic Forgetting**
 ## Emergent Cababilities in LLMS:

 Models abilities that are not present in small scale LM, but on scaling, emerges. first was seen on gpt2-xl model.